-The 5.1 and 7.1 configurations include the section "Optional Speakers."
-This allows you to disable satellite speakers in pairs to bring any 5.1 or 7.1 system down to stereo.
+The 5.1 configuration includes the section "Optional Speakers."
+This allows you to disable satellite speakers in pairs to bring any 5.1 system down to stereo.
 This is mainly used as a diagnostic tool for testing sound issues.

 In the image above, speakers become transparent in the image when they are unchecked; this is to give you a visual reference of which speakers are enabled and disabled when testing for sound.